aiscience-22/UA_War/README.md

 ![lgbm_negative2.png](/Preliminary_Data_Analysis/Twitter/Resources/Images/lgbm_negative2.png)

 Unfortunately, taking the numerical representation of the correlation, we see that the correlation is fairly low, with some of them being negative.
-Significant correlation is between negativity and positivity only, but it is meaningless for us: clearly, if we know if the tweet was labeled as positive or neitral, we 100% can predict that the current tweet is not negative with 100% accuracy without any machine learning.
+Significant correlation is between negativity and positivity only, but it is meaningless for us: clearly, if we know if the tweet was labeled as positive or neutral, we 100% can predict that the current tweet is not negative with 100% accuracy without any machine learning.

 ![correlation.png](/Preliminary_Data_Analysis/Twitter/Resources/Images/correlation.png)